vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 I've continued to refrain from walnuts and sauerkraut.

-### 2024-10-25
+### 2024-10-25 to 2024-10-27

 Things mostly continued on the trajectory of very gradual improvement.
-I continued following the same practices as I had been, with one change: I consumed a small amount of walnuts with my evening meal.
+I continued following the same practices as I had been, with one change: I started resuming walnuts.

+I consumed a small amount of walnuts with my evening meal.
 This was about 25-35% of what I typically consume in a single meal.

+On 2024-10-26, I consumed a similar amount (25-35% of a single meal's consumption) in both meals.

+By the evening of 2024-10-26, I didn't feel itching from the anal swelling, so I skipped one iteration of wet wiping.
+However, I did feel some itching on the morning of 2024-10-27, which is likely due to irritation from bowel movement.
+So as of 2024-10-27, I don't think it's fully addressed but it may be sufficiently addressed as to not cause itching most of the time.

 ## Comparison with previous anal swelling incidents